tylerhimes/tylerhimes.github.io/_posts/2023-05-02-causal-impact.md

 It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate if there were any differences in sales in these time periods *last year* - this would help us understand if any of the uplift we are seeing here is actually the result of seasonality.

-It would be interesting to track this uplift over time and see if:
+We could also track this uplift over time and see if:
 * It continues to grow
 * It flattens or returns to normal
 * We see any form of uplift pull-forward

-It would also be interesting to analyse what it is that is making up this uplift.
-Are customers increasing their spend across the same categories - or are they buying into new categories
+It would also be interesting to analyze what it is that is making up this uplift.
+Are customers increasing their spend across the same categories or are they buying into new categories?

 <br>
 <br>

 ___

-# Causal Impact Analysis Overview  <a name="causal-impact-overview"></a>
+# CAUSAL IMPACT ANALYSIS OVERVIEW <a name="causal-impact-overview"></a>

 <br>
 #### Context